 Device Management in Operating System

 An essential part of an operating system is device management, which controls how software applications interact with the hardware attached to the computer system.
-It entails the process of locating, setting up, allocating, and managing access to devices like printers, scanners, storage units, and network interfaces.
-The device management system guarantees that the hardware devices are used effectively by the system software and applications by providing a consistent and dependable interface to the hardware devices.
-It also covers input/output control, error handling, and interrupt management.
-The operating system may more effectively utilize the resources at its disposal thanks to the device management system, which also enhances the computer system's overall performance.
+It involves the process of detecting, configuring, allocating, and managing access to devices like printers, scanners, storage units, and network interfaces.
+The device management system ensures that hardware devices are used effectively by providing a consistent and reliable interface between software and hardware components.

 Device Management Architecture